-Vinland’s population peaked in the 1920s, at which time it boasted three churches, two stores, a grain elevator, the Grange Hall, a bank, the train depot, a service station, the cheese factory, a few other businesses, and several dwellings.
+Vinland’s population peaked in the 1920s when it boasted three churches, two stores, a grain elevator, the Grange Hall, a bank, the train depot, a service station, the cheese factory, a few other businesses, and several dwellings.
 It began to decline along with rail passenger service, the Great Depression of the 1930s, and the consolidation of schools.

 By 1954, the town had dwindled to such a degree that its post office was closed.

-Today the hamlet is part of the Lawrence Metropolitan Statistical Area and those who live in the vicinity are primarily running agricultural and dairy farms.
-Its tiny downtown consists of about a dozen homes, many of which are a century old, a small airfield, an elementary school, the Grange Hall, and the Coal Creek Library, which is one of the oldest libraries west of the Mississippi River, operating since 1859.
+Today the hamlet is part of the Lawrence Metropolitan Statistical Area, and those who live in the vicinity primarily run agricultural and dairy farms.
+Its tiny downtown consists of about a dozen homes, many of which are a century old, a small airfield, an elementary school, the Grange Hall, and the Coal Creek Library, one of the oldest libraries west of the Mississippi River, operating since 1859.